 Why not do the same thing to kick the idea that all your talents and accomplishments are the result of some sort of dumb luck.
 They aren’t.

 As a matter of fact, let’s try to identify the thought monster(s) affecting you right now:

 Yep, we solopreneurs can fall into this “larger than reality” trap too.
 Often, small business owners believe that “making it” means conforming to someone else’s standards; aspiring to do, say or be like a specific guru.
 That’s bullshit.
 Don’t fall for it.
-If you’ve been around this joint for any length of time you know that we firmly believe the best way to dominate in your market is to lean fully into your brand archetype.
-If you don’t know what yours is go take our Brand Personality DNA Quiz right now!
+If you’ve been around this joint for any length of time you know that we firmly believe the best way to dominate in any market is to lean fully into our brand archetype.
+(If you don’t know what yours is go take our Brand Personality DNA Quiz right now!)

 Have you ever heard the saying “every party has a pooper that’s why we invited you”?
 Yeah… that’s not a compliment.
 Look, it’s good to slow your roll in certain situations and really think things through.
 Heck, I’m a huge fan of people who do this consistently.
 That’s called being a boss.
 My caution to you is not to let skepticism and negativity become barriers to success.
 Trust yourself.
 Trust your plan.
 Trust others to help you get there.